puniverse/comsat/docs/index.md

 ### Spring

-[Spring Framework](http://projects.spring.io/spring-framework/) is a popular Dependency Injection Java framework; it integrates with many enterprise Java tools and libraries and complements them with new uniform and easy-to-use APIs.
+[Spring Framework](http://projects.spring.io/spring-framework/) is a popular Dependency Injection engine; it integrates with many enterprise Java tools and libraries and complements them with new uniform and easy-to-use APIs.

 [Spring Boot](http://projects.spring.io/spring-boot/) adds fast project bootstrap facilities, convention over configuration, auto-configuration based on classpath (and other conditions) and embedded Tomcat and Jetty containers integration.
-It also provides [Actuator](http://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#production-ready), a set of ready-to-use facilities for production environments like auditing, health-checks, metrics and JMX monitoring/management through its native protocol, HTTP, SSH or telnet.
+It also provides [Actuator](http://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#production-ready), a set of ready-to-use facilities for production environments like auditing, health-checks, metrics and JMX monitoring/management through JMX's native protocol, HTTP, SSH or telnet.

 [Spring Security](http://projects.spring.io/spring-security/) is a comprehensive Java security framework encompassing authentication and authorization for traditional and web applications, and the de-facto standard for securing Spring-based projects.

-Comsat provides the ability to write fiber-blocking Spring Web MVC controller methods together with (optional) Spring Boot auto-configuration support and (still optional) Spring Security's context inheritance for fibers.
+Comsat provides the ability to write fiber-blocking Spring Web MVC controllers with (optional) Spring Boot auto-configuration and (still optional) Spring Security context inheritance for fibers.

-#### Fiber-blocking Spring Web MVC controller methods
+#### Fiber-blocking Spring Web MVC controllers

-Adding support for fiber-blocking Spring Web MVC controller methods is as easy as adding an `@Import` for the Spring configuration class `FiberWebMvcConfigurationSupport` in the `co.paralleluniverse.springframework.web.servlet.config.annotation` package:
+Adding support for fiber-blocking Spring Web MVC controllers is as easy as adding an `@Import` for the Spring configuration class `FiberWebMvcConfigurationSupport` in the `co.paralleluniverse.springframework.web.servlet.config.annotation` package:

 ~~~ java
 {% include_snippet import ./comsat-spring/comsat-spring-boot/comsat-spring-boot-sample-data-jpa/src/main/java/comsat/sample/data/jpa/SampleDataJpaApplication.java %}